 After the survey it was decided to revisit the May decision.
 Chris Smith brought the results to the Hilltop Presbyterian Session.

-The session appreciated the opportunity to provide input.
+The Session appreciated the opportunity to provide input.
 While the topic was not voted upon, a significant majority supported the decision to remain an all-boy pack.
 Many commented based on their experience as parents of boy scouts and/ or girl scouts, or their own participation in scouting.
 While the group acknowledged that girls could benefit, they encouraged us to continue the current successful approach.
 Many saw an opportunity for Girl Scouts to assess and strengthen their offering to address any unmet needs.

-Pastor Bob is prepared to follow the recommendation of the pack committee.
+Pastor Bob is prepared to follow the recommendation of the Pack Committee.
 He appreciated the results of the survey and the guidance provided by the Session members present.
 He encouraged us to consider how we would respond if a family objected strongly to the pack’s decision.
 He also noted the opportunity to revisit the decision in future years if the needs who said they have full faith and confidence in the leaders and the pack and they are just there to advise the pack.
 They will endorse whatever the committee decision is.
 Below are the notes from Chris Smith on that meeting.

-The committee after an hour discussion decided to reverse the decision from the May meeting and remain an all boys cub scout pack this coming 2018/19 year.
+The committee after an hour discussion decided to reverse the decision from the May meeting and remain an all boy Cub Scout pack this coming 2018/19 year.
 It was also noted we will keep an eye on it this year and what is happening with other packs in the area and revisit the issue if the need arises.